Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Here’s an overview of various communication modes compared to SMS to help you better understand the technology.

-• SMS vs. text messages: SMS and business texting are often used interchangeably, both capped at 160 characters.
+• SMS vs. other text-based messaging: SMS and business texting are often used interchangeably, both capped at 160 characters.
 However, “texting” can also include MMS and app-based messages.

 • SMS vs. MMS: SMS is short and text-only, while MMS lets you send longer messages, images, videos, audio and links.
 Many businesses use both SMS and MMS in marketing.